PatrickJS/NG6-starter/README.md

 > Starter repo for [Angular](https://angularjs.org) + [ES6](https://git.io/es6features) + [Webpack](http://webpack.github.io/)

-This repo serves as an extremely minmal starter for anyone looking to get up and running with Angular and ES6.
-Using a combo of [Gulp](http://gulpjs.com/) and [Webpack](http://webpack.github.io/) for building our files and assiting with boilerplate.
+This repo serves as an extremely minimal starter for anyone looking to get up and running with Angular and ES6.
+Using a combo of [Gulp](http://gulpjs.com/) and [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
-**This seed is not a yeoman generator!** Its just a minmal starter with tasks to build and create boilerplate. **Features include**:
+**This seed is not a yeoman generator!** Its just a minimal starter with tasks to build and create boilerplate. **Features include**:
 * Best practice in file organization for Angular
 * Ready to go build system for working with [ES6](https://git.io/es6features)
 * Task for generating component boilerplate with angular, including test